 | CRM and automation platforms | Sales, service, marketing, and workflow automation inside platform boundaries. | Neutral architecture across tools, local/private options, custom software, data custody. |

-| Traditional consultants | Strategy, transformation planning, enterprise process, advisory work. | Hands-on proof builds, agent/RAG systems, local AI, browser evidence, rapid implementation. |
+| Traditional consultants | Strategy, transformation planning, enterprise process, advisory work. | Hands-on review builds, agent and trusted-data systems, local AI, browser records, rapid implementation. |

 | Point solution vendors | One focused use case or function. | Whole operating path across workflow, data, model, software, governance, and support. |